MCBE-Essentials/mcbe-essentials.github.io/README.md

 ## Global code

-This code is available across the entire app.

-- The left sidebar's structure code, available in `left.html`
-- The general stylesheet, available at `style.css`
-- **In some apps,** `pnbt.js` is used as an NBT - JSON library
-- **In some apps,** `filesaver.js` is used to download files.
-  - Other apps use their own strange system of downloading a file via a pseudo-`<a>` element.
-- Apps that are not supported by mobile use `nomobile.js` and get redirected to `nomobile.html`
+Certain files are applied across the entire site for easy editing and consistency.
+- `js/datahandler.js`
+- `js/bridge-connect.js`
+- `navtop.html`
+- `navleft.html`
+- `minecraft-ui.css`

 ## Domains

 The stable release is available at [https://mcbe-essentials.github.io](https://mcbe-essentials.github.io)

-The development version is available at [https://mcbe-essentials.glitch.me](https://mcbe-essentials.glitch.me) but is only accesible if you have entered dev mode on the site.
+The nightly build is available at [https://mcbe-essentials.glitch.me](https://mcbe-essentials.glitch.me) but is only accesible if you have entered dev mode on the site.

-## To Do
-### Bugs and inconsistancies
-- Make all apps use `filesaver.js` to download files.
-- Make all apps use `pnbt.js` to save files.

 \ ゜ o ゜)ノ